mach0/dangerdeep/dangerdeep/modernize-readme.txt

 . using namespace std remove with clang-tidy google-build-using-namespace . replace myfmod with helper::mod
 .
 Move insignia and player fotos to own subdirectories .
-Integrate valves screen elements to display and make use of them .
+Integrate valves screen elements to display and make use of them (accessible via captainscabin) .
 Finish testdisplay app
+. remove global_data, at least the helper functions and use them in helper.h

 Changes that have been started in code comparison:
 - use std::vector everywhere instead of std::list